dangattringer/vit_analysis/README.md

 This will launch a dashboard, the default host is 127.0.0.1, and the default port is 8050.

+### Download MAE-CT

+If not already done, clone the [repo](https://github.com/ml-jku/mae-ct) to the root dir and download the weights from [here](https://github.com/ml-jku/mae-ct#pretrained-checkpoints) and save them here:

+- repo_root/models/[model_name]'. e.g: '/vit_analysis/models/mae'

 ## Datasets

 The following datasets are used in this analysis: ImageNet, ImageNet-50 (sub-sampling of ImageNet), PartImageNet, COCO, ROxford5k, RParis6k, DAVIS, SPair-71k.
 These datasets should be placed in the data/ folder in the root directory.
 Alternately, when calling an analysis script you can specify a different path to each dataset using the --dataroot flag.